 Token Minority: She's Indian, and her nationality is reflected in her battle dialogue.

 Shine Hausen (Voiced by Reina Kaihara)

-The Second Original Generation takes the innuendo further, with a teased Almost Kiss that ends with both girls looking like they had an orgasm.
+The Second Original Generation takes the innuendo further, with a teased Almost Kiss that ends with both girls looking distinctly breathless and surrounded by roses and Love Bubbles.
 As one commentator on Youtube put it:

 "You know, if Banpresto keeps topping themselves like this, by 4th OG, they won't have anywhere to go but just straight-up lesbian sex".

-Took a Level in Badass: Before, she had no fighting experience, thus becoming a Distressed Damsel and quite possibly Damsel Scrappy.
-Cue Original Generation 2, she gets a custom machine that takes advantage of her clairvoyance via the W-INK System and starts taking to the frontlines.
-Part of this, though, stems from the fact the W-INK System allows the pilot of one unit (Latooni) to remotely control the other unit.
+Took a Level in Badass: In her debut, she had no fighting experience, thus becoming a Distressed Damsel and quite possibly a Damsel Scrappy, depending on the viewer.
+Cue Original Generation 2 - she gets a custom machine that takes advantage of her clairvoyance via the W-INK System and starts taking to the front lines.
+Part of this, though, stems from the fact the W-INK System allowing the pilot of one unit (Latooni) to remotely control the other unit.

-Actually, Shine's quite capable of piloting by herself.
+Though by the later parts of the story, Shine's quite capable of piloting by herself.
 In The Inspectors, she fights against Ouka in the Rapiecage with the GEIM System activated and survives long enough to reach its operational limit.
-In the Second Original Generation, she's thrown into La Gias without Latooni, and fought there just fine.
+In the Second Original Generation, she's thrown into La Gias without Latooni, and fights there just fine.

 Chest Blaster: (G) Compatible Kaiser's "Kaiser Burst".
 Doubles as a Continuity Nod/Mythology Gag, as the letters "BF" (Battle Force) are seen in the attack, which confirms this is the same Kaiser from The Great Battle IV.